jdanekrh/amqv7-workshop/labs/30-produce-consume.md

 ### Dead Letter Queue

 What happens when a consumer cannot process a message?
 Or what happens when a transaction is rolled back?
-A JMS message in the AMQ7 broker will be redelivered (and possibly to other consumers) if a consumer is having trouble with it.
+A JMS message in the AMQ 7 broker will be redelivered (and possibly to other consumers) if a consumer is having trouble with it.
 The problem is, we cannot just redeliver for ever because it will starve other consumers and messages it that come later in the queue.
 To deal with this, we can send the non-consumable message to the "dead letter queue".

 First, we'll need to configure the broker for dead-letter queue (DLQ) behavior.
 Let's open our `myfirstbroker` configuration file in `etc/broker.xml` and navigate to the `address-settings` location.
 We should see an entry similar to this: